Forwarding Meeting Notes by Email

 What Groupthink recognizes

-Groupthink detects recaps from Granola, Gemini (Google Meet), Otter, Fireflies, and Zoom's AI Companion, plus forwarded Slack activity digests.
+Groupthink detects recaps from Granola, Gemini (Google Meet), Otter, Fireflies, and Zoom AI, plus forwarded Slack activity digests.
 Each note is tagged with its source so you can see where it came from.
-A recap from any other tool still comes in; it's just labeled as a generic note.
+A recap from any other tool still comes in.
+It is just labeled as a generic note.